Saki (musician)

 Saki (さき) is a Japanese heavy metal musician and songwriter.
-She is best known as guitarist of the all-female band Mary's Blood from 2012 until they began an indefinite hiatus in 2022.
-She is currently a member of the all-female band Nemophila and one-half of the duo Amahiru with Frédéric Leclercq.
-Saki has been sponsored by Killer Guitars for over ten years, and often uses custom-made Fascist models.
+She is best known as guitarist of the all-female band Mary's Blood from 2012 until they began an indefinite hiatus in 2022, and was also a member of the all-female band Nemophila from 2019 to 2024.
+She is currently active as a solo artist, as one-half of the duo Amahiru with Frédéric Leclercq, and in the rock band Like-an-Angel.
+Saki has been sponsored by Killer Guitars since she was a teenager, and often uses custom-made Fascist models.
 In 2021, they released her signature model, the seven-string KG-Fascinator Seven the Empress.

 Early life

-Saki's father listened to Western music of the 1970s and 1980s, but she did not fall in love with it until junior high.
-She started playing classical and electric guitar in junior high school.
-Although a member of the brass band since elementary school, a friend asked her to join the classical guitar club in junior high.
+Saki's father listened to Western music of the 1970s and 1980s, but she did not fall in love with it herself until junior high, when she started playing classical and electric guitar.
+Although she played piano from a young age and was a member of the brass band since elementary school, a friend asked her to join the classical guitar club in junior high.
 There she played music by Southern All Stars, Spitz and the Beatles and developed her love of Western rock and pop music.
+She received her first electric guitar and a small amplifier from the father of one of her younger brother's classmates.

+Brian May was the first guitarist Saki became a fan of and Queen + Paul Rodgers were the first musicians she ever saw live.
+She then worked backwards, listening to Rodgers' former bands Free and Bad Company.
+Her brother's love of professional wrestling also furthered her interest in Western rock and heavy metal, as the WWE often featured songs by acts such as Motörhead, Marilyn Manson, Metallica and Fozzy.
+She also started reading Young Guitar Magazine at this time, which included coverage of bands such as Bullet for My Valentine and Trivium.
+Saki said her inspiration to become a musician was seeing footage of Seikima-II's 2005 reunion on NHK and wanting to be their guitarist Jail O'Hashi.
+Three of the band's guitarists, O'Hashi, Ace Shimizu and Luke Takamura, had released instructional DVDs, so she bought them all and spent her summer vacation before high school practicing.

-She received her first electric guitar from the father of one of her younger brother's classmates.
-Brian May was the first guitarist she became a fan of and Queen + Paul Rodgers were the first musicians she ever saw live.
-Saki was inspired to become a musician after seeing footage of Seikima-II's reunion on NHK and wanting to be their guitarist Jail O'Hashi.
-In high school she was in a cover band named Kathy & Carol (キャシー＆キャロル), with whom she had her first live performance competing in a contest judged by Seikima-II guitarist Ace Shimizu.
-Also in high school, Saki performed with Rolly at an acoustic guitar seminar he held.
-From 2009 to 2010, she was a member of the pioneering all-female heavy metal band Destrose.
+In high school Saki was in a cover band named Kathy & Carol (キャシー＆キャロル), with whom she had her first live performance competing in a contest judged by Ace Shimizu.
+Also in high school, she performed with Rolly at an acoustic guitar seminar he held.
+Around the time she entered university, Saki was invited to join the heavy metal band Destrose via Mixi.
+She was a member of the pioneering all-female metal band from 2009 to 2010.